Illinois Seat Belt Law - Chicago Claim Basics

 • Write down a brief timeline of symptoms over the next few days.

-These steps help preserve evidence and create a clear record of how the injury developed.
+These steps help preserve evidence and create a clear record of how the injury developed, separate from the belt-use question the law has already resolved in your favor.

 Claim timeline and settlement timing

-Seat belt disputes can slow down early settlement negotiations because insurers want full medical records and a clear picture of recovery.
-It is often best to wait until your doctor can explain the long-term impact of the injury before evaluating settlement options.
+Belt-related questions rarely slow down a claim on their own once the statutory rule is understood, but insurers still want full medical records and a clear picture of recovery before discussing settlement seriously.
+It is often best to wait until your doctor can explain the long-term impact of the injury before evaluating any settlement offer.

-Keep track of medical bills, missed work, and follow-up visits so you can present a complete picture of damages.
+Keep track of medical bills, missed work, and follow-up visits so you can present a complete picture of damages when the time comes.

 Damages you can seek in a Chicago seat belt case